-A Study About Abstinence and the Ability to ConceiveEliahu Levitas, a fertility specialist in the IVF unit of Israel's Soroka University Medical Center, conducted a study to examine sperm samples from approximately 6,000 men.
-All of whom had abstained from intercourse for up to two weeks.
+Eliahu Levitas, a fertility specialist in the IVF unit of Israel's Soroka University Medical Center, conducted a study to examine sperm samples from approximately 6,000 men.
+All the samples were from men who had abstained from intercourse for up to two weeks.
 Most of the men in the study had normal sperm counts.
-Approximately one third of the men had low sperm count.
+About one-third of the men had low sperm count.

 Ways to Improve Your Sperm Count and Quality

-There are plenty of things that will improve your sperm count, motility and morphology.
-Chances are, without knowing it, you doing things that harm your sperm.
+There are plenty of things that will improve your sperm count, motility, and morphology.
+Chances are, without knowing it, you are doing things that harm your sperm.
 If you stop doing them, your sperm health will improve.